What types of providers work from your office? How is your practice different from others?

 Therapeutic Oasis adheres to strict DBT protocol outlined by Behavioral Tech, LLC.
 All of our therapists are intensively trained in DBT.
 The DBT program at Oasis is broken down into three components:

 - Weekly skills training group to teach and practice DBT skills.

 The four core areas of DBT skills that are taught include:

 - Emotional Regulation

 Therapeutic Oasis does not accept insurance, which means we are an out-of-network provider.
 Our office can provide you with a monthly statement, known as a “superbill”, that you may use to file your own claims.
 Please note that when you submit claims, your insurance company will require a mental health diagnosis, which will become a permanent part of your medical record.
 Also, keep in mind that each insurance plan has different deductibles, co-insurances, and reimbursement rates for out-of-network providers.

 I am interested in scheduling an appointment.
 What are the next steps?

 If you would like to schedule an appointment or have more questions, please call our office at 561-278-6033.
-Our administrative staff will connect you to a care support specialist.
-Our care support specialist will be able to provide you with more information about our office, as well as answer any questions you may have about the therapeutic process.
+Our administrative staff will connect you to our Intake Coordinator who will be able to provide you with more information about our office, as well as answer any questions you may have about the therapeutic process.